TheMetalStorm/EchoServer/README.md

 # Echo Server
-TCP Echo Server and Client, written in C. Server can handle multiple client connections by using epoll().
+TCP Echo Server and Client, written in C. Server can handle multiple client connections concurrently by using epoll().

 # Build
 - run ```make```